Premera Blue Cross is here to support members, employers, and healthcare providers during the coronavirus (COVID-19) outbreak.

 24-Hour NurseLine or other telehealth services may be included in your benefits and are also excellent resources if you’re concerned about your symptoms.
 Many providers offer telehealth services by phone or video chat.
 Ask your provider if they offer these services.

-When PPE is worn as part of a dental, medical or pharmacist healthcare visit, it’s considered part of the practice expenses included in the main dental medical or pharmacy related procedure rendered to a patient.
+When PPE is worn as part of a dental or pharmacist healthcare visit, it’s considered part of the practice expenses included in the main dental medical or pharmacy related procedure rendered to a patient.
 PPE will not be separately reimbursable.

 For members who are out of country: